Here's a quick cheat sheet of the major consumer brands leading the switch to sustainable palm oil.

 The following cruelty-free brands use certified sustainable palm oil, based on statements on their web sites or on official palm oil reports filed with RSPO:

 (1) These companies are owned by a larger parent company that reports palm oil usage to the RSPO.
-Although individual brands aren't identified in the reports, personal care products almost always use palm oil derivatives, which are listed separately in the reports, along with the percentage of derivatives that are sustainable.
-The parent companies of these brands show 100% sustainable palm oil for all palm oil derivatives, so we can deduce that their personal care brands are derived from 100% sustainable palm oil.
+Although individual brands aren't identified in the reports, the parent companies of these brands show mostly sustainable palm oil, so we can deduce that their personal care brands are derived from mostly sustainable palm oil.

 There are likely others, but most companies don't mention either way on their web sites.
 The preceding companies specifically note their palm oil stance on their web sites or report their palm oil usage to the RSPO.